Rtauseef17/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal7.md

 ## Explanation of this proposal
 *What do you think this proposal might mean?
 How might it be implemented?*

+Given my learning to different levels of programming, from assembly language to high-level C. it is clear that many routine tasks can be automated or accelerated using low-code/no-code platforms.
+I propose adopting these tools to empower non-technical staff to develop simple workflows while reserving advanced coding for specialised projects.
+Coupling this approach with agile methodologies would lead to faster delivery, iterative improvement, and better engagement.
+My sessions on programming and system design have given me insight into when traditional coding is beneficial and when more abstracted tools are appropriate

 ## Technologies and research relevant to this proposal
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*